ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/08-Training-our-ML-agents.md

     Training to a competent level can take several hours; our setup typically took 6-8 hours.

-    **NOTE** So you don't have to let the training run for hours, see section _Use pre-made training data_ below - we'll show how to plug in some brains we've already generated.
+    **NOTE**: If you don't want to wait to let the training run for hours, see section _Use pre-made training data_ below - we'll show how to plug in some brains we've already generated.

 ## TensorBoard